cy7sh/lox/README.md

 for (initializer; condition; increment)
     statement
 ```
 `initilizer` can be variable declaration or an expression.
+If a variable is declared, it's scope is limited to the loop.
 It is evaluated before the loop starts. `condition` must be an expression.
 It is evaluated *before* each iteration.
 Loop terminates if the result is falsey. `increment` must be an expression.
 It is evaluated *after* each iteration.
 ### Continue and break
 ```
 continue;